ConservationMetrics/mapgl-tile-renderer/README.md

 *  `-a` or `--overlay`: (Optional) Provide a GeoJSON object for a feature layer to overlay on top of the online source
 *  `-k` or `--apikey`: (Optional) API key that may be required for your online source

+If using any of the imagery online styles ("bing", "esri", "google", "mapbox-satellite", or "planet"):
+* `-O` or `--openstreetmap`: (Optional) Overlay OSM vector data on top of your imagery.
+Currently mapped: hydrology, roads, and points of interest (with labels).
+This is a boolean variable; set to "true" if you want to use this.

 If your style is `mapbox`:
 * `-m` or `--mapboxstyle` in the format `<yourusername>/<styleid>`